Extremal subsets in geodesically complete spaces with curvature bounded above: Introduction

 On the other hand, metric spaces with curvature bounded above, or CBA spaces, do not have such a nice singular structure.
 Even if we restrict our attention to GCBA spaces, that is, separable, locally compact, locally geodesically complete CBA spaces, there exists a $2$-dimensional GCBA space with no such topological stratification, which arises as a limit of polyhedral spaces (\cite[p.\ 412]{Kl}, \cite[Example 2.7]{N:asym}).
 Although there is a notion of stratification of GCBA spaces defined by Lytchak and Nagano \cite{LN:geod}, it is much more measure-theoretic.

 Nevertheless, the results of Lytchak and Nagano \cite{LN:geod}, \cite{LN:top} suggest that there are many similarities between CBB and GCBA geometries.
 From this point of view, the author \cite{F:nc} recently introduced the regularity of distance maps on GCBA spaces, which can be viewed as a dual concept of Perelman's regularity in CBB geometry (\cite{Per:alex}, \cite{Per:mor}; originally introduced by Grove and Shiohama \cite{GS} in the Riemannian setting for distance functions).
 Since extremal subsets in CBB spaces are defined by using this regularity, one can literally translate it to GCBA spaces.
-Although extremal subsets in GCBA spaces do not have nice properties as those in CBB spaces, it is meaningful to exhibit the difference between CBB and GCBA geometries.
+Although GCBA extremal subsets do not have nice properties as CBB ones, it would be meaningful to exhibit the difference between CBB and GCBA geometries.

 \begin{dfn} Let $X$ be a GCBA space and $E$ a closed subset.
 We say that $E$ is \textit{extremal} if it satisfies the following condition: \begin{enumerate} \item[(E)] any point of $E$ has a neighborhood $U$ in $X$ (contained in some tiny ball) such that if $p\in U\cap E$ is a local minimum point of $\dist_q|_E$, where $q\in U\setminus E$, then $p$ is a critical point of $\dist_q$, i.e., $\min\overline{|q'_p\cdot|}\ge\pi/2$. \end{enumerate} \end{dfn}